adamgann/ublearns-grading-tools/README.md

 * Change delimiter type to Comma
 * Click Submit.
 * Edit the script to point to the downloaded file.
+* Run the script from any standard MATLAB installation.

+The figure can then be saved or printed from the MATLAB menus.

 ###### UBlearns and Blackboard Learn are copyrights of University at Buffalo and Blackboard Inc, respectively.
-This code is not a part of or affiliated with UB Learns.
+This code is not a part of nor affiliated with UBlearns.